jpadams/pe_console_tuning/README.md

 the set of 'Common fact names' in the Live Management Advanced Search filter.
 If you want to put custom values in here, have at it.

 ####show_certnames_live_mgmt:
-if set to *true* causes certnames to be shown by default after performing some Live Management query or action instead of of having to unfold each '▸ on 1 node'
+if set to *true* causes certnames to be shown by default after performing some Live Management query or action instead of having to unfold each '▸ on 1 node'